Shot noise signatures of candidate states for the fractional quantum Hall $\nu = 12/5$ state: Methodology for distinguishing between states:

 \section{Methodology for distinguishing between states:}

-It is worth noting to observe that for a given interface in any state, although the actual values of CCC Fano Factors differ across different equilibration regimes, the overall behavior of the electrical shot noise (exponentially suppressed or constant) is preserved in all cases except in $\nu_i=3$ hosting the particle-hole conjugate states.
+It is worth noting that for a given interface in any state, although the actual values of CCC Fano Factors differ across different equilibration regimes, the overall behavior of the electrical shot noise (exponentially suppressed or constant) is preserved in all cases except in $\nu_i=3$ hosting the particle-hole conjugate states.
 Both Anti Read-Rezayi and BS-aPf states exhibit exponentially suppressed noise in full thermal equilibration but show a constant non-zero CCC Fano-Factor in a partial thermal equilibration regime.
 This flip is only seen when $\nu_i=3$, leading to one of the more important advantages of our methodology to distinguish the states because the $\nu_i=3$ interface acts as a clear indicator of the thermal equilibration regime.

-A significant portion of our protocol is on looking at the presence and absence of noise, which is much easier than having to rely on the actual measurements of the noise every step of the way.
-Another way this protocol begins to prove useful is the fact that one does not need to rely on the knowledge of the true thermal equilibration length of the sample given the limited studies and numerical results in the case of the $\nu = 12/5$ FQH state.
+A significant portion of our protocol relies on looking at the presence and absence of noise, which is much easier than having to rely on the actual measurements of the noise every step of the way.
+Another way this protocol begins to prove useful is the fact that one does not need to rely on the knowledge of the true thermal equilibration length of the sample given the limited studies and numerical results in the case of the $\nu = 12/5$ FQH state. {One should be mindful of the fact that a key assumption on which this protocol is designed is that the device is always charge equilibrated.
+Previous experimental studies on $\nu=5/2$ \cite{Dutta2022, Srivastav2021, Melcer2022} show charge equilibration length to be 28 $\mu$m at 10 mK temperature in GaAs conductor and even lower in Graphene based quantum Hall systems.
+Complimenting these results, further works \cite{Dutta2022_Iso} show that the thermal equilibration lengths for $\nu=5/2$ lie at about 160 $\mu$m at 11 mK temperature in GaAs.
+Therefore we believe that the assumption that extending this pattern of charge always being equilibrated even for $\nu=12/5$ is quite reasonable and backed by experiments.}